pingcap/docs-tidb-operator/en/aggregate-multiple-cluster-monitor-data.md

 ## Add or remove TidbMonitor

-In Thanos Query, a Prometheus corresponds to a monitor store and also corresponds to a TidbMonitor.
+In Thanos Query, a Prometheus instance corresponds to a monitor store and also corresponds to a TidbMonitor.
 If you need to add, update, or remove a monitor store from the Thanos Query, update the `--store` configuration of the Thanos Query component, and perform a rolling update to the Thanos Query component.

 ```yaml
 spec: